-As noted in the "Expectations" section of this Student Handbook, there are clear professionalism behaviors and tangible academic and research milestones that every Pharmacology Training Program student must meet in order to remain in good standing as an MSTP student.
-The Training Program, Directors, and administrators, including SOM leadership will support students through any and all difficulties at any point during both their medical and graduate school years.
+As noted in the "Expectations" section of this Student Handbook, there are clear professionalism behaviors and tangible academic and research milestones that every PharMM student must meet in order to remain in good standing.
+The Training Program, Directors, and administrators, including School of Medicine leadership will support students through any and all difficulties at any point during both their medical and Graduate School years.

 Dismissal of a student occurs very rarely.
-Grounds for dismissal include but are not limited to: poor academic performance; subpar performance in the laboratory rotations; professionalism issues; inability to join a thesis lab after three or at most four rotations due to professionalism issues or poor performance; failing the Preliminary Exam; failing the Comprehensive Exam; poor progress in their PhD Thesis work; or dismissal from their Graduate Program and Graduate School.
+Grounds for dismissal include but are not limited to: poor academic performance; subpar performance in the laboratory rotations; professionalism and academic honesty violations; inability to join a thesis lab after three or at most four rotations due to professionalism issues or poor performance; failing the Preliminary Exam; failing the Comprehensive Exam; poor progress in their PhD Thesis work; or dismissal from their Graduate Program and Graduate School.

 Students who the program feels are eligible for dismissal will be asked to meet with the Program Directors, ORE leadership and/or Graduate School Leadership at any point in the program to review their behavior, training progress, and commitment to the program.
-The student will be given a warning until the program feels the student has remedied their situation.

-The Pharmacology Training Program Leadership will schedule regular meetings with the students, as they feel necessary, to continue to review the student's progress.
+When appropriate, the student will be given a warning until the program feels the student has remedied their situation.
+PharMM Leadership will schedule regular meetings with the students, as they feel necessary, to continue to review the students' progress.
 The student can also schedule meetings with the Directors at any time during this period.

-Dismissing a student from the Pharmacology Training Program is done only after very careful review of the student's behavior, professionalism, academic and research training progress.
+Dismissing a student from PharMM is done only after very careful review of the student's behavior, professionalism, academic and research training progress.
 This review will be conducted by the Program Directors, GTC and faculty mentor(s).
 If the decision to dismiss is reached, the student will be notified immediately following review.
 Finally, upon dismissal from the Program, the student will no longer receive financial support (tuition, fees, insurance, or stipend).